3 Underused, Highly Effective Ways to Use Competitive Intelligence

 Once you have a system for gathering and managing competitive intelligence in place, make sure you have an easy way to keep the rest of your organization up to date on your findings.
 Team members at every level can derive value from understanding your competitive landscape and how you fit within it.
 Sales teams, in particular, can gain a significant amount of leverage by using tools such as battle cards on their calls.
 Just make sure they are kept up to date and easily accessible.

 It’s not just important for sales teams and marketers to be well-versed.
 Anyone speaking on behalf of the company should be kept in the loop.
 Customer-facing representatives can benefit from an understanding of the competitive landscape, similar to their sales counterparts, to retain customers considering a competitor.
 Product and development teams certainly need to know what is being released so they can prioritize and innovate.
+Alignment is essential in a company.
+Ideally, if an important question is asked about your company, employees on all levels should provide the same answer.
 Consider providing weekly updates to stakeholders outside of the marketing team to keep everyone on the same page.

-Competitive intelligence is a powerful tool and critical for dominating your space.
+Competitive intelligence is a powerful tool and it has proven to be critical for dominating your space.
 Stay ahead of the competition by using their weaknesses to your advantage.
-Take advantage of their missed opportunities and position yourself as the clear leader.
+Take advantage of their missed opportunities and position yourself as a leader.

 Product Marketing Director